4 Safety Tips for Hunting Hogs in 2026

 When hunting these animals, never forget the following:

-• Keep Your Distance: Stay at a safe distance from hogs, even when they're held by catch dogs, to avoid unexpected charges.
+- Keep Your Distance: Stay at a safe distance from hogs, even when they're held by catch dogs, to avoid unexpected charges.
+This is especially important if you encounter sows with piglets that may become aggressive if you get too close to her babies.

-• Be Ready to Move: Always have an escape route or defensive strategy in mind.
-If a hog does charge, be prepared to take defensive action or retreat quickly.
+- Be Ready to Move: Always have an escape route or defensive strategy in mind.
+If a hog does charge, be prepared to take defensive action or retreat slowly and calmly.
+Do not run, as this can trigger the hog to run after you.

-Understanding hog behavior helps you stay prepared for their sudden movements and reduces the risk of injury.
+Understanding hog behavior and your surroundings helps you stay prepared for their sudden movements and reduces the risk of injury.

 2. Use Proper Firearms and Ammunition